nfdi4cat/voc4cat/README.md

 - If you need to fix something just update the pull request branch.
 This will trigger the pipeline to run again.

 Finally, when the proposed merge request is accepted, your changes will be integrated in the vocabularies in the folder `vocabularies`.

+See [inbox-excel-vocabs/README.md](inbox-excel-vocabs/README.md) for a minimal example how to test the submission process.

 ## How to suggest improvements to the tooling & template?